 - The different types of user interfaces for queries in various social media monitoring tools

 - Other things to consider when evaluating which social media monitoring tool is the best for your needs.

-Since we use BrandWatch at DragonSearch and used their social media monitoring tool in our case study, they suggested we do an online webinar together to help people construct better Boolean queries.
-In the free webinar, co-hosted with Jasmine Jaume and Gemma Cooper of Brandwatch, we talked about why queries are important, I went through the case study of a complicated brand name that I used in the White Paper, we reviewed top tips for writing great queries, and answered questions from attendees.
+In the free webinar, co-hosted with Jasmine Jaume and Gemma Cooper of Brandwatch, we talked about why queries are important, went through the case study of a complicated brand name that we used in the White Paper, reviewed top tips for writing great queries, and answered questions from attendees.

 One important concept to keep in mind is that your query is probably never “done”.
 It takes continuous fine tuning, removing sites or words that are irrelevant as they come up, adding new variations of your brand names or keywords as you think of them, and excluding spammy sites or frequently used words.
 A query should constantly be improved to give you the most accurate results as possible so your time isn’t wasted and your analysis will be more accurate.